Brondell01/Brondell01.github.io/README.md

  ```

- Here we see the final result of the list created for and presented on the Reporting page
+ Here we see the final result of the list created for and presented on the Reporting page.
+We can see here that our list is fully formed and organized by the appropriate column headers and each row is aligned with the correct data.
+The buttons at the top act as headers as well as sorting options, which will be covered in our next section...

  ![Screen Shot 2021-12-08 at 4 18 37 PM](https://user-images.githubusercontent.com/61640483/145293722-b40e7f7c-b5cc-4353-beeb-07612cd6e350.png)